glitchassassin/screeps-cartographer/pages/trafficManagement.md

 ## Solution Algorithm

 To begin with, we'll collect all the move intents for creeps that plan to move this tick.
 Creeps that don't need to move, but do want to stay in range of a target, will also submit a move intent (with the first target being their current position).
+And we'll give any other creep a generic move intent that allows them to move in any direction (but prefers to stay put).

 We'll index these intents by creep, target position, priority, and target count so we can look them up quickly later.